nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-10-23-size_of_llcs.md

 ---
-title: "27 Statistics You Need to Know About LLC Size - Insights into Operations, Profitability, and Growth"
+title: "27 Insightful Statistics You Need to Know About LLC Size, Operations, Profitability, & Growth"
 layout: post
 date: 2023-10-23
-update_date: 2023-11-21
+update_date: 2024-01-18
 author: jack_nicholaisen
 summary: "Discover the impact of the size of LLCs has on business operations, profitability, and growth.
 Learn about number of owners, size, employees, and more."
 image: /images/posts-headers/llc-stats-size-header.png